jcfatjo/exoticca-technical-test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-NOTE: You need a to have a CORS plugin installed on your browser to be able to make requests to the API.
+NOTE: You need to have a CORS plugin installed on your browser to be able to make requests to the API.

 ## Launching e2e tests

-You need to have launched the development server.
-Then, you can run the e2e tests with:
+You can run the e2e tests with:

 ```bash
 pnpm test:e2e